F5Networks/f5-telemetry-streaming/detailed_information.md

 ![image](images/azure_la_dashboard_example.png)

-### AWS Cloud Watch
+### AWS CloudWatch

 Website: [https://aws.amazon.com/cloudwatch](https://aws.amazon.com/cloudwatch).

 Required information:

-- Region: AWS region of the cloud watch resource.
+- Region: AWS region of the CloudWatch resource.
-- Log Group: Navigate to Cloud Watch > Logs to find the name of the log group.
+- Log Group: Navigate to CloudWatch > Logs to find the name of the log group.
-- Log Stream: Navigate to Cloud Watch > Logs > Your_Log_Group_Name to find the name of the log stream.
+- Log Stream: Navigate to CloudWatch > Logs > Your_Log_Group_Name to find the name of the log stream.
 - Access Key: Navigate to IAM > Users to find the access key.
 - Secret Key: Navigate to IAM > Users to find the secret key.